monciego/java-practice/fundamentals/README.md

 Type Conversion (Implicit Conversion) - Type conversion, or implicit conversion, happens automatically in Java when data of one type is assigned to another compatible type.

 Type Casting (Explicit Conversion) - Type casting, or explicit conversion, is when you manually convert data from one type to another.

+**Conditionals**
+Java has the following conditional statements:

+- Use **if** to specify a block of code to be executed, if a specified condition is true
+- Use **else** to specify a block of code to be executed if the same condition is false
+- Use **else if** to specify a new condition to test; if the first condition is false
+- Use **switch** to specify many alternative blocks of code to be executed
+- Use **?,:** operator to specify one line condition